godatadriven/godatadriven-blog/content/the-performance-impact-of-vectorized-operations.md

-Title: Fast distance checks using numpy
+Title: The performance impact of vectorized operations
 Date: 2014-02-28 15:00
-Slug: fast-coordinates-check-with-numpy
+Slug: the-performance-impact-of-vectorized-operations
 Author: Giovanni Lanzani
-Excerpt: Checking whether two points are within a certain distance, given their latitude and longitude, is a task that can be accomplished quite quickly by all modern computers.
-But what if you repeat that operation hundred of thousands of times?
-In a C-world, that would also be very fast.
-In the scripting languages so common nowadays to develop everything from quick shells scripts to web applications, that does not come for free.
-In this blog post I present how to make it fast with Python.
+Excerpt: Scripting language are often associated with being slow.
+As computers get faster, this may become less and less relevant, but as we get into the realm of big(ger) data performance efficiency is always welcome.
+In this blog post we take a look at the impact of vectorized operations.
+As an example, we will create a Python script to check whether a postal code lies within a certain distance of a reference point and measure what is the difference when we use vectorization.
 Template: article
 Latex:

+Scripting language are often associated with being slow.
+As computers get faster, this may become less and less relevant, but as we get into the realm of big(ger) data performance efficiency is always welcome.
+In this blog post we take a look at the impact of vectorized operations.
+As an example, we will create a Python script to check whether a postal code lies within a certain distance of a reference point and measure what is the difference when we use vectorization.

-Checking whether two points are within a certain distance, given their latitude and longitude, is a task that can be accomplished quite quickly by all modern computers.
+Checking whether two points are within a certain distance, given their latitude and longitude, is usually very fast.
+You could ask yourself whether vectorization would help.
+The answer would be no, if you only do the check once.
 But what if you repeat that operation hundred of thousands of times?
 In a C-world, that would also be very fast.
-In the scripting languages so common nowadays to develop everything from quick shells scripts to web applications, that does not come for free.
-In this blog post I present how to make it fast with Python.
+In Python?
+Not so much!

 ### First things first: distance between two points